petros-d/docs/docs/deferrable-operators.md

 - `DatabricksSubmitRunOperator`
 - `DatabricksRunNowOperator`

-Tasks using these Operators wait in a deferred state while waiting for their respective Databricks job to complete.
+Tasks using these Operators remain in a deferred state while waiting for their respective Databricks job to complete.

 #### Import statement